EvelynQueen/FCJ_internship_report/content/4-EventParticipated/_index.md

 pre: " <b> 4. </b> "
 ---

-During my internship, I participated in [x] events.
+During my internship, I participated in 5 events.
 Each one was a memorable experience that provided new, interesting, and useful knowledge, along with gifts and wonderful moments.

 ### [Kick-off AWS FCJ Workforce](4.1-Kick-off/)

 &emsp;**Event Name:** Kick-off AWS FCJ Workforce - FPTU OJT FALL 2025

 &emsp;**Date & Time:** 08:30, September 06, 2025